Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation: Model

 Theoretical approaches generally linearise the Josephson inductance~\cite{Yaakobi2013,O'Brien2014}, towards a simplified scenario with lower-order approximations.
-These analytical treatments, based on the so-called \emph{coupled mode equations} and their subsequent modifications~\cite{Chaudhuri2015,Zorin2016,Dixon2020,Kern2023}, are able to give valuable insight into the physics of such devices, but fail to describe well all possible scenarios.
+These analytical treatments, based on the so-called \emph{coupled mode equations} and their subsequent modifications~\cite{Chaudhuri2015,Zorin2016,Dixon2020,Kern2023}, give valuable insight into the physics of such devices, but fail to accurately describe all possible scenarios.
 Thus, recently, other numerical methods have been efficiently pursued, often using open--source tools~\cite{Dixon2020,Sweetnam2022,Gaydamachenko2022,OPeatain2023,Levochkina2024,Krause2024,Elkin2024}.
 Instead, our approach tackles the challenge comprehensively by solving a system of coupled differential equations, one for each cell constituting the JTWPA, along with appropriate boundary conditions.
+The choice of boundary conditions is quite crucial when studying JJ chains; for example, it has been shown how load-matched boundary conditions can significantly change the dynamics and also suppress chaos~\cite{Pankratov2017,Pankratov2024}.
 The system's dynamics is derived by integrating these differential equations, employing an implicit finite difference method grounded in a tridiagonal algorithm -- a common choice for investigating Josephson transmission lines numerically (see App.~\ref{AppA} for a comprehensive description) -- and examining the spectral components of the output signal through the Mathematica software.
 The parameters for the time step and integration period, normalized to the Josephson plasma frequency, are chosen as $\Delta t = 0.01$ and $t_{\text{max}} = 20000$, respectively; these values translate to $\Delta t = 0.06$ ps and $t_{\text{max}} = 120$ ns in physical units.
 This configuration ensures a wide enough duration for the integration process, effectively mitigating transient effects and maintaining the numerical integrator's stability, thereby facilitating a robust analysis of steady-state behaviors.

-This approach, in addition of giving complete control over the effect of individual parameters and their variations, allows us to modify the intrinsic characteristics of the JJ.
-In fact, we will also look at the system's response if, in the place of a sinusoidal CPR, we take into account a certain junction transparency, which induces non-sinusoidal components in the Josephson current.
+The different operating method, in addition of giving complete control over the effect of individual parameters and their variations, allows to modify the intrinsic characteristics of the JJs.
+In fact, we will also look at the system's response if, instead of a sinusoidal CPR, we take into account a certain junction transparency, which induces non-sinusoidal components in the Josephson current.